mercurymerlin/spacesaces/README.md

 # Project Name

-Brief description of your project.
+Spaces and Aces Solitaire

 ## Features

-- Feature 1
-- Feature 2
-- Feature 3
+To be added

 ## Installation

-Describe how to install your project.
+To be added

 ## Usage

-Provide examples of how to use your project.
+Examples of how to use the project.

 ## Contributing

-If you're open to contributions, explain how others can contribute to your project.
+How others can contribute to the project.

 ## License

-Specify the license under which your project is released.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE.TXT) file for details.